WittleWolfie/WW-Blueprint-Core/Blueprint-Core/articles/tutorials/feat.md

 In game strings are represented using the class `LocalizedString`.
 Its key maps to different strings in different languages.
 [LocalizationTool](xref:BlueprintCore.Utils.LocalizationTool) creates the string but only for the current language.
 Support for better localization is on the roadmap.

-Now if you test the feat display with a name and description.
+Now when you test the feat displays with a name and description.

-At this point we will likely make changes, build, update, and test the mod.
-We can configure the project to automatically update the mod after building.
-To do this we'll add a [Copy task](https://docs.microsoft.com/en-us/visualstudio/msbuild/copy-task?view=vs-2022) to our project file.
+As we continue we'll frequently make changes, build, update, and test the mod.
+To make our life easier, let's configure the project to automatically update the mod when we build.
+We can do this by adding a [Copy task](https://docs.microsoft.com/en-us/visualstudio/msbuild/copy-task?view=vs-2022) to our project file.

-Open up your project file (<Name>.csproj) for text editing and add the following using your mod's name in place of `BlueprintCoreTutorial`:
+Open up your project file (<Name>.csproj) for text editing and add the following block, using your mod's name in place of `BlueprintCoreTutorial`:

 ```xml
 <ItemGroup>